kodus/sentry/README.md

 [`mouf/utils.log.psr.multi-logger`](https://github.com/thecodingmachine/utils.log.psr.multi-logger),
 if you prefer something simple.)

-Note that log-entries will buffer *in the client* until you capture an exception - if your application is a CLI script handling many requests, you will need to manually call `clearBreadcrumbs()` on the client instance at the start/end of a request.
+Note that log-entries will buffer *in the logger* until you capture an exception - if your application is a CLI script handling many requests, you will need to manually call `clear()` on the logger instance at the end of a successful request, since otherwise log-entries will accumulate across requests.

 #### Configuration